PierreElias/IntroECG/7-EchoNext Minimodel/README.md

    - tr_max_gte_32
    - shd

-   **Note**: If the xml data has already been preprocessed into numpy waveform and feature arrays, skip to step C. to run inference.
+   > **Note**: If the xml data has already been preprocessed into numpy waveform and feature arrays, as is the case with the [PhysioNet: Detecting structural heart disease with ECGs using the EchoNext model](<link to be added>) dataset, skip to step C. to run inference.

 ## II.
 Docker and All-in-One Command